demo

 Now that users can associate passkeys with their accounts, we can enable a truly passwordless login experience.
 This is where the Amazon Cognito custom authentication flow we outlined in the “How it Works” section becomes essential.

 The goal is to authenticate a user with their passkey using Corbado Connect and, upon success, establish an authenticated session with Amazon Cognito.
-To achieve this, we will use our three custom AWS Lambda functions to bridge the gap between the two systems and ultimately receive valid session tokens from Cognito.
+To achieve this, we will use our three custom AWS Lambda functions to bridge the gap between the two systems and ultimately receive valid session tokens from Amazon Cognito.

-The flow is illustrated in detail here.
+The complete flow is illustrated in detail here.

 Implementation Overview